This ride does not do gimmick giveaways, it

 Remember the Trail of Tears Ride has left, on

-from Chattanooga, TN for the past 19 years, no other Trail of
+from Chattanooga, TN beginning in 1994, no other Trail of

 Tears ride has done this !
 There has been no split-up of the ride.

 This web site is about the Trail of Tears Remembrance Association's Ride that begins in Chattanooga, TN and ends in Florence, AL, and the extended ride that ends in Oklahoma.
 Here you'll learn about the history of the Trail of Tears, see the trails firsthand, and feel the brotherhood shared by those who ride it and the spirit of those that walked the Trail of Tears.
 Join us on these web pages to see the largest annual motorcycle ride in America, and use the information to help you plan to be a part of it.
 Accommodations, ride schedule, and event information is all here at your fingertips.
 So explore the site and discover for yourself why so many bikers agree to:

 This ride is not about which trail we ride, or the remembrance of one particular group of people that traveled the Trail of Tears.
 It is about the remembrance of the plight of the Native American people ripped from their homes, their lands and forced to endure the terrible hardship placed upon them when forced to a new land, forced to a land full of uncertainty, unknowing, and a feeling that their aggressors may again change their mind and force another removal, or worse annihilation.

 In the past riders have purchased items on the Trail of Tears Remembrance Association's Ride thinking these items were authentic.
 Official Merchandise bears our registered copyright logo and is only available through our online store or authorized vendors.
 Always look for the "Official Merchandise" signs over the "Official Merchandise" tent at the end of the ride